 *KDHE Report: Abortions in Kansas, 2018 (April 4, 2019)

-Because of the Kansas Supreme Court’s April 26, 2019, ruling, existing bans on partial-birth and taxpayer-funded abortions are now in danger of being rendered unenforceable.
+Because of the Kansas Supreme Court’s April 26, 2019, ruling, existing bans on late-term and taxpayer-funded abortions are now in danger of being rendered unenforceable.
 Furthermore, the ruling allows violent live dismemberment abortions to continue and threatens these lifesaving limits:

 - Parental consent for minors seeking abortion

 - Informed consent, alerting women to potential health risks